cursive/essay-vue/README.md

 - CommentsReview.vue loops through comments to create individual CommentReview.vue for each vue
 - EssayReview.vue looops thourgh the comments and highleghts the relevant text in the essay
 - FeedbackReview.vue loops through the feedback to list out the overall feedback, 1 per rubric dimension
+- I removed the tap to to edit rext on the comment bubble as it's a little buggy (line 15)

 By and large we use the statre to manage everything
 - The feedback and comment items have different CSS classes to reflect their editing/approved state